-Residents of the Republic of Ireland driving on UK licences won’t be able to continue using there licences if there is a no deal.
+Residents of the Republic of Ireland driving on UK licences won’t be able to continue using their licences if there’s a no deal.

-The Irish Road Safety Authority (RSA) said UK licences held by those resident in the Republic will “not be recognised” after a no-deal Brexit.
+The Irish Road Safety Authority (RSA) has said that UK licences held by those resident in the Republic will “not be recognised” after a no-deal Brexit.

-Advice issued by the Republic’s driving licence authority is for motorists to exchange their permits ahead of the UK’s exit from the EU on 29th March.
+Advice issued by the Republic’s driving licence authority is for motorists to exchange their permits ahead of the UK’s exit from the EU.